Kärcher Battery hedge trimmer HGE 18-45 Battery

-The lightweight for easy, effortless work: the HGE 18-45 Battery cordless hedge trimmer with diamond-ground blade for a precise cutting result.
+The HGE 18-45 Battery cordless hedge trimmer with a diamond-ground blade for a precise cutting results.
+NOTE: Tool only.
+Battery and charger sold separately.

 Features and benefits